department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 ## What do I do if I haven’t received my VHIC yet?

 Once you have your picture taken, you should receive your VHIC card in 10 days.
 If you haven’t received it, you can call your local VA medical facility, or call 877-222-VETS (<a href="tel:+18772228387">877-222-8387</a>).

 ## What do I do with my old Veterans Identification Card (VIC)?

-We want all enrolled Veterans to have the VHIC, which is more secure and protects your personal information.
+We want all Veterans who are signed up for the VA health care system to have the VHIC, which is more secure and protects your personal information.
 If you have the old VIC, you should destroy it by cutting it up or shredding it.

 ## What are the advantages of using a VHIC?